This Day In Literary History

-On November 7th, 1913, the legendary French writer, journalist, and philosopher Albert Camus was born in El Taref, Algeria.
+On November 7th, 1913, the legendary French writer, philosopher, and journalist Albert Camus was born in El Taref, Algeria.
 Throughout his life, Algeria was a French colony, and what he saw of colonial life was reflected in his writings and philosophy.

 Camus never knew his father Lucien, who died when he was a year old.
-Lucien was killed in the Battle of the Marne during the first world war.
-Albert and his mother, who was Spanish and half-deaf, lived in poverty in the Belcourt section of Algiers.
+Lucien was killed in the Battle of the Marne during World War I. Albert and his mother, who was Spanish and half-deaf, lived in poverty in the Belcourt section of Algiers.

 While studying at the University of Algiers, Camus excelled at both academics and soccer.
 His career as a star goalkeeper was cut short when he contracted tuberculosis.
 The disease would come and go over the years.